-The overall financial condition of the District remains strong with an increase in net position of \$1,257,227 in 2016.
-The increase is due to an increase of \$11,190,883 in Total Assets and Deferred Outflows, net of \$9,933,656 in Total Liabilities and Deferred Inflows.
-The increase in Total Assets is due to the proceeds from a bond issue in November 2016, and an excess of cash operating revenues over cash operating expenses.
+The overall financial condition of the District remains strong with an increase in net position of \$1,283,235 in 2017.
+The increase is due to an increase of \$735,402 in Total Assets and Deferred Outflows, net of a decrease in Total Liabilities and Deferred Inflows of \$547,833.
+The increase in Total Assets is due an excess of cash operating revenues over cash operating expenses.
 This excess was used to fund the capital costs related to purchasing or constructing District assets and for reducing debt principal.
-Deferred Outflows of Resources was established in 2016 under the new reporting requirements of GASB 68 in the amount of \$190,451 (see Note 6).
-Total Liabilities increased by \$10,057,638 with the major items being an increase in bonded and federal loan indebtedness of \$9,485,193 (see NOTE 5), in increase Pension Liability (resulting from the new reporting requirements of GASB 68) and a reduction in indebtedness of \$566,765 with the payment of current year maturities (see Note 5).
-Deferred Inflows decreased by \$123,982 as a result of the new reporting requirements of GASB 68 (see NOTE 6).
+Deferred Outflows of Resources of \$113,304, which was established in 2016 under the reporting requirements of GASB 68 decrease by \$77,147 (see Note 6).
+Total Liabilities decreased by \$721,986 primarily driven by a reduction in indebtedness of \$756,697 with the payment of current year maturities (see Note 5).
+Deferred Inflows increased by \$136,209 as a result of the new reporting requirements of GASB 68 (see NOTE 6).

-The amount invested (or equity) in capital assets of \$27,199,695 is the net book value of all District capital assets of \$38,123,697 less the amount funded with outstanding debt of \$10,924,002.
+The amount invested (or equity) in capital assets of \$26,671,708 is the net book value of all District capital assets of \$38,185,414 less the amount funded with outstanding debt of \$10,513,705.
 Please refer to Note 3 for more information regarding the composition of capital assets and Note 5 for more information about the Districts debt.
-The restricted position of \$788,667 is the amount set aside to make bond payments and for the payment of retainage held under construction contracts.
-The unrestricted balance of 2,742,820 represents the assets available for the future use in providing utility service.
+The restricted position of \$603, 184 is the amount set aside to make bond payments and for the payment of retainage held under construction contracts.
+The unrestricted balance of \$3,739.524 represents the assets available for the future use in providing utility service.